 Get FREE Homemade Holidays Pattern Bundle here.

-UPDATE: MORE templates to be ADDED in November/December 2020 to the Homemade Holiday FREE Pattern Bundle!- Sign up for the free AppleGreen Cottage weekly newsletter (HERE) so you don’t miss out on any new tutorials!
+UPDATE: MORE templates to be ADDED to the Homemade Holiday FREE Pattern Bundle!- Join our mailing list here, so you don't miss out on any new tutorials!

 Mitten Ornament - Step 1